Minneapolis Firefighter Kalimba Edwards Out To Prove She's 'Tough As Nails'

 Edwards gained a bit of bragging rights too from one of the promo clips for her stint on the show.

-“Kalimba Edwards, paper certainly, is the strongest woman that we have ever had on ‘Tough as Nails,'” host Phil Keoghan said.
+“Kalimba Edwards, on paper certainly, is the strongest woman that we have ever had on ‘Tough as Nails,'” host Phil Keoghan said.
 “Just in terms of sheer power.”

 Edwards admits she’s played that video over and over.